The Apple-1 Computer

 The Apple-1 components

-With some efforts an interactive Apple-1 was created.
-You find an explaination which part and chip is responsible for the various task of a computer.
+With some effort, an interactive Apple-1 was created.
+You will find an explanation of which part and chip is responsible for the various tasks of the computer.

 Value of the Apple-1

-Because of many inquiries about the value of an Apple-1, here is a short evaluation.
-A list of all Apple-1 auctions show the value over the years.
+Due to many inquiries about the value of an Apple-1, here is a brief evaluation.
+A list of all Apple-1 auctions shows how the value has developed over the years.

 Steve Wozniak, Apple-1 designer, engineer, co-founder of Apple Computer.
 Apple employee #1.